 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-Eleven percent of LA residents have no insurance, a few percent above the national average.
-That's unfortunate for policyholders, as the more uninsured people there are, the higher rates are for insured people.
+Eight percent of LA residents have no insurance, just under the national average.
+That's good for policyholders, as the more uninsured people there are, the higher rates are for insured people.

 Louisiana residents spend an average of $7,815 every year on health care, slightly less than the national average.
 What determines your health insurance cost?
 Monthly premiums differ person to person, mainly based on these factors: